ManiAm/slurm-docker-cluster/README.md

 - 1 MariaDB node for accounting backend
 - 1 REST API node (slurmrestd) to interact with the cluster via REST

+The `/shared` directory is a shared volume mounted across all nodes in the Slurm cluster.

+It is used to share configuration files, binaries, and other data that need to be accessible from multiple nodes.

 The project structure looks like this:

     slurm-docker-cluster/